 Line 1 Yonge-University has 32 stations, and is a “U-shaped” route running generally in a south and then north direction.
 The route operates from the northern area of Yonge Street and Finch Avenue East, south to Union Station in downtown Toronto, and then north again to the area of Allen Road and Sheppard Avenue West.
 Line 1 connects with Line 2 at Bloor-Yonge, St George and Spadina stations, and it connects with Line 4 at Sheppard-Yonge Station.

 Line 2 Bloor-Danforth has 31 stations, running generally in an east-west direction along Bloor Street West, Bloor Street East and Danforth Avenue.
 The route operates from the western area of Dundas Street West and Kipling Avenue, east to the area of Bloor Street and Yonge Street in downtown Toronto, and continues east to the area of Eglinton Avenue East and Kennedy Road.
-Line 1 connects with Line 2 at Bloor-Yonge, St George and Spadina stations, and it connects with Line 3 at Kennedy Station.
+Line 1 connects with Line 2 at Bloor-Yonge, St George and Spadina stations (both on the north edge of the University of Toronto downtown campus), and it connects with Line 3 at Kennedy Station.

 Line 3 Scarborough has six stations, and is “L-shaped” running generally in a north and then east direction.
 The route operates from the area of Eglinton Avenue East and Kennedy Road, north and east to the Scarborough Town Centre, and continues east to the area of McCowan Road and Progress Avenue.
 Line 3 connects with the Line 2 at Kennedy Station.